 Packed everything?
 Then send the backpack to yourself or your companion and get going!

-Anyone visiting the Biological Station in Dorsten-Lembeck with the whole family can look forward to an exciting experience: The mysterious world of fungi comes to life, offering explorers of all ages fascinating insights into these often invisible, yet incredibly important thread-like creatures.
-Under the title "Interconnected Landscapes," visitors learn why fungi are essential to life on Earth.
-A particularly impressive exhibit is a lifelike tree model that demonstrates how fungi communicate with each other in the "Wood Wide Web."
-At a listening station, children and parents can even listen to the conversations between fungi and trees!
-The exhibition, which invites visitors to marvel with forest motifs and new lighting, is open weekdays from 8:30 a.m. to 16:30 p.m., and from May 1st also on Sundays and public holidays from 11:00 a.m. to 16:30 p.m.
+Families visiting the Biological Station in Dorsten-Lembeck are in for a thrilling experience.
+The mysterious world of fungi comes alive, offering fascinating insights into these often invisible yet incredibly important fungi for explorers of all ages.
+Under the title "Interconnected Landscapes," visitors learn why fungi are essential for life on Earth.
+A lifelike tree model is particularly impressive, demonstrating how fungi communicate with each other in the "Wood Wide Web."
+At an audio station, children and parents can even listen to conversations between fungi and trees!
+The exhibition, featuring forest motifs and new lighting, is open weekdays from 8:30 a.m. to 16:30 p.m., and from May 1st, also on Sundays and public holidays from 11:00 a.m. to 16:30 p.m.
 Admission is free for the whole family!

 The exhibition extension was funded by the LWL Nature Fund of the Westphalia-Lippe Regional Association.